indica-mcf/Indica/doc/design.rst

 Operations on Data
 ------------------

 In the previous sections I referred to "operations" on data.
 These should be seen as something distinct from standard mathematical operators, etc. Rather, they should be thought of as representing some discreet, physically meaningful calculation which one wishes to perform on some data.
 They take physical quantities as arguments and return one or more derived physical quantities as a result.
-It is proposed that these be represented by callable objects of class :py:class:`indica.operators.Operator`.
+They are represented by callable objects of class :py:class:`indica.operators.Operator`.
 A base class is provided, containing some utility methods, which all operators inherit from.
 The main purpose of these utility methods is to check that types of